A Summary of Potato Color Genetics

 For many crops, you don’t have to search very far to find a nice summary chart of the major genes involved in economically important traits.
 This kind of information makes breeding decisions a lot easier.
 Knowledge of the genetics underlying traits allows the breeder to identify varieties that are homozygous for a particular trait and to use those varieties to produce predictable progeny.
 Unfortunately, no such thing exists for potatoes as far as I have seen.
 This surprised me, because the potato is one of the most studied of all food crops.
-However, the potato also doesn’t have the same kind of following among amateur breeders as do crops like tomatoes, peppers, and corn, so there is less demand for easily digestible information.
+However, potato breeding also doesn’t have the same kind of following among amateurs as do crops like tomatoes, peppers, and corn, so there is less demand for easily digestible information.

+Potatoes make life complicated for the breeder in several ways.
 Many potato traits are quantitative rather than qualitative.
-Qualitiative traits are well represented by classical, Mendelian loci.
+Qualitative traits are well represented by classical, Mendelian loci.
 Quantitative traits are determined by the interactions of complexes of quantitative trait loci (QTLs).
 What’s the difference?
 At the biochemical level, these are really the same thing, but the outcome that the breeder experiences is quite different.
 A Mendellian locus controls a single trait in a dominant/recessive regime.
 A good example of this in potato is the P gene.
-Dominant P* turns on purple anthocyanidin production and recessive pp turns it off.
+Dominant P- turns on purple anthocyanidin production and recessive pp turns it off.
 While you may not get purple tubers even with dominant P due to the involvement of distribution genes, you will never get purple tubers with recessive pp. A QTL is usually part of a group of loci that collectively determine a particular trait.
-A good example of this in potatoes is yellow flesh.
-Yellow flesh is primarily controlled by the Y locus, but intensity is affected by at least half a dozen QTLs.
-I have avoided delving into quantitative traits in this post because the available information would be hard to summarize in a useful fashion.
-The major qualitative traits are of primary interest to the amateur potato breeder.
+It might be necessary to have several different genes all in the right state in order for color to be expressed at all, or the genes might be additive, each affecting the intensity of the color.
+In some cases, the qualitative genes described here are supplemented by other quantitative genes, which usually are not as well understood and certainly not as easy for the breeder to work with.

 Another problem is the presence of multiallelic loci.
-Multialleic loci contain three or more alleles and therefore cannot be analyzed in the binary fashion used for the more common biallelic loci.
+Multiallelic loci contain three or more alleles and therefore cannot be analyzed in the binary fashion used for the more common biallelic loci.
 B is an example of a multiallelic locus, with five alleles identified to date.
 Typically, these alleles operate in a winner take all fashion, with the highest valued allele taking the dominant position, but unusual things can happen with increased dosage in polyploids.

 There are two main types of color genes: those that control the production of a pigment and those that control the distribution of a pigment.
 The following table summarizes the main qualitative color genes in the potato and their interactions.